Skip to content

 April 16, 2025 joshs Comments Off on Callan Spence: Survivor.
 Driver.
 Relentless Advocate.

-A young race car driver in a black and yellow jumpsuit stands on a racetrack holding a bottle and a blue award flag, smiling.
-Race cars, a grandstand, and a large American flag are visible in the background.
+A smiling race car driver stands on a racetrack at Super Lap Battle 2025, holding a bottle and a blue award banner with "2025" and a "2" on it.
+FASTx Autosport cars and a scoreboard are visible in the background under a clear sky.

 Callan Spence isn’t waiting for progress—he’s chasing it down at full speed.